 I translated the sitemaps and connection types into circular diagrams that inspired some interesting directions for layouts.

 High-fidelity layout studies

-Prototypes: I helped build paper and clickable prototypes, and worked closely with developers on software iterations, defining the behavior (motion) of all components as we go.
+Prototypes: I helped build low-fidelity (paper, clickable InVision prototypes), and worked closely with developers on software iterations, defining the behavior (physics, motion) of all components as we go.

 User testing: I have conducted user testing (using various methods), tracked issues and created the client-facing summary reports.

 Iterations: I processed issues, prioritized, negotiated, and implemented findings from each round of user testing into a new design iteration.